-Prior to the start of every semester, students may apply for tuition assistance by completing a request for tuition assistance form online.
+Students can apply for tuition assistance by completing the application for tuition assistance form online.
 Students may be asked for an interview at the end of this process.
-Please contact Student Services for further details.
+Please contact Student Services for details.

 The awarding of tuition assistance, if any, is for the current semester registration only.
-Students must re-apply for tuition assistance before each semester registration.
+Students only need to complete the application once per academic year, but it will be evaluated each semester.
 Please note: tuition assistance is not guaranteed.
+If you have any questions, contact Student Services for details.